 Taxable Income from Backdoor Roth

 After going through all these, would you like to see how you are taxed on the Backdoor Roth?

 Tah-Dah!
-You got money into a Roth IRA through the backdoor when you aren’t eligible for contributing to it directly.
+You put money into a Roth IRA through the backdoor when you aren’t eligible to contribute to it directly.
 That’s why it’s called a Backdoor Roth.
-You will pay tax on a small amount of earnings if you waited between contributions and conversion.
+You pay tax on a small amount in earnings if you waited between contributions and conversion.
 That’s negligible relative to the benefit of having tax-free growth on your contributions for many years.